 Kansas City-based laboratory will be first to specialize on a national level in precision medicine applied to blood transfusion, to increase safety and minimize complications

-New York Blood Center (NYBC), along with its partner organization Community Blood Center of Greater Kansas City (CBC), today announced the creation of the National Center for Blood Group Genomics.
+New York, NY (February 24, 2016) – New York New York Blood Center (NYBC), along with its partner organization Community Blood Center of Greater Kansas City (CBC), today announced the creation of the National Center for Blood Group Genomics.
 Based in Kansas City, the focus of the new laboratory and research center will be national in scope, targeting the testing of blood donor and patient samples from across the nation.
 The new center is scheduled to open by the end of 2016.